NREL/EP-Launch/docs/navigation.rst

     Load the weather selection dialog for the current file selection Ctrl-r
+    Run the currently selected workflow for the current file selection Ctrl-g
-    Run the currently selected workflow for the current file selection Ctrl-m
+    Run the currently selected workflow for the current file group Ctrl-m
     Cycle through navigation entries in the current group Ctrl-z